Last updated on: March 15th, 2023

 - The first and second days of Christmas

-All of the above-mentioned holidays for the employees belonging to the legal religious cults, other than the Christian ones, are granted by the employer on other days than the days of legal holiday established according to the legislation.
+All of the above-mentioned holidays for the employees belonging to the legal religious cults, other than the Christian ones, are granted by the employer on other days than the days of legal holidays established according to the legislation.

-Employees who benefited from the above said days, both at the dates established for the legal, Christian, religious worship who belong, as well as for another Christian cult, will recover the additional days off on the basis of a schedule established by the employer.
+Employees who benefited from the above said days, both at the dates established for the legal, Christian, and religious worship who belong, as well as for another Christian cult, will recover the additional days off on the basis of a schedule established by the employer.

 Pay – Employees required to work on a public holiday are entitled to time off in lieu within 30 days.
 If the employer is unable to grant the compensatory time off, the employee is entitled to a premium that may not be less than 100% of the basic salary corresponding to the work performed in the normal work schedule.
 Labour Code of 2003, § 139 – 143.